khuonglm/nah/New_Resume.md

 President
   ~ Sep 2024 - Sep 2025

-- Through leading these activities, I developed strong organizational and communication skills while fostering a spirit of curiosity, collaboration, and passion for science among students
+- Led 20 members to organize the STEM Day event in December 2024, which showcased scientific experiments and knowledge to instil passion for science in students.
+- Host weekly “Ring the Golden Bell” quizzes session to foster learning and engagement among members.

 **KC Chess Club**
   ~ Vinh, Vietnam